jaxriemer/Learning-Projects/Project 1/README.md

 This is my very first project.
 I am excited!

 Okay, well, ... it is not my first project.
-But the first one of hopefully many where I pick out random sensors and test out what I can make in a short period of time.
-The goal is not to make anything spectacualar or particiularly time-consuming, but rather a way to grow myself.
+But the first one of hopefully many, where I pick out random sensors and test out what I can make in a short period of time.
+The goal is not to make anything spectacular or particularly time-consuming, but rather a way to grow myself.

-About me: I do not have a formal backgorund in electronics.
+About me: I do not have a formal background in electronics.
 I have had an interest in electronics since I was fairly young, but in a way that left more things broken than fixed.
-Now I would like to be able to deepenn my understanding of the hardware/software interface level.
+Now I would like to be able to deepen my understanding of the hardware/software interface level.
 I got my undergraduate degree in Mechanical Engineering, where I only scratched the surface of microcontrollers and programming.
 I am now working in a company where I am regularly working with integrated chips in sensors.
-This has left me at place beyond Arduinos and looking more into ESP32s and ARM microntrollers.
+This has left me at a place beyond Arduinos and looking more into ESP32s and ARM microcontrollers.
 And don't ask me what each of them is best for...at least not yet.
 I am still learning, and I want to get better.
 There is no end goal here.
 The only objective is to keep moving.

-Project Name: Humdidity and Temperature Sensor\
+Project Name: Humidity and Temperature Sensor\
 Hardware: Arduino Nano (Clone), DHT11
 Software: Arduino IDE